Is it possible to prevent or reverse sarcopenia?

 What happens to a muscle undergoing resistance training?

 When you start resistance training, the neural activity which stimulates muscle contraction increases.
-As you continue to practice, very soon you will notice an increase in muscle strength.
+As you continue to practice, very soon, you will notice an increase in muscle strength.

-Protein synthesis in the muscle is regulated by several substances including testosterone, growth hormones, and insulin-like growth factors.
+Protein synthesis in the muscle is regulated by several substances, including testosterone, growth hormones, and insulin-like growth factors.
 This helps explain why older people and women are unlikely to grow big muscles despite training.
 But their muscle strength will improve.

 Why a balanced diet with high protein is important?

 Resistance training alone is not enough to improve muscle strength.
 We need a good diet with adequate calories and rest.
-A well balanced diet should contain proteins, fats, carbohydrates, minerals and vitamins.
+A well-balanced diet should contain proteins, fats, carbohydrates, minerals and vitamins.

 Muscle fibres are made of proteins.
-In health, proteins structures undergo a constant process of breaking down and rebuilding.
+In health, protein structures undergo a constant process of breaking down and rebuilding.
 Much like constructing different objects with Lego bricks, our body can build complex protein structures from 21 kinds of building bricks – the amino acids.

 How much proteins do we need?